Fault Required for Defamation

-At common law, once a plaintiff proved that a statement was defamatory, the court presumed that the statement was false.
+Under common law, a defamation lawsuit plaintiff only needed to prove that a statement was defamatory.
+The court then presumed that a false statement of fact existed.
 The rules did not require that the defendant know that the statement was false or defamatory in nature.
 The only requirement was that the defendant must have intentionally or negligently published the information.

 Public Officials and Public Figures

 Defamation of character goes beyond a plaintiff's reputation as a private figure.
 In New York Times v.
 Sullivan, the Supreme Court recognized that strict liability rules in defamation cases could lead to undesirable results.
 This was especially true in defamation actions involving members of the press reporting on the activities of public officials.

 Under the strict liability rules of common law, a public official had a much easier time winning a defamation suit.
 They did not have to prove that a reporter was aware that a particular statement about them was false.
 This could have the effect of deterring members of the press from commenting on the activities of a public official.

 Under the rules set forth in Sullivan, a public official cannot recover from a person who publishes a harmful statement about a public official unless either:

 - The defendant knew that the statement was false

 - The defendant acted in reckless disregard of the statement's truth or falsity